NewCoderCA/Project-Server-Mongodb/README.md

-# Project Server withh Node, Express and MongoDB Database :smiley:
+# Project Server with Node, Express and MongoDB Database :smiley:

 ## Initialise on GitHub
 - Create new repo in `Github` with `.gitignore` file